bbeng89/bbeng89.github.io/README.md

-Simple Jekyll blog site that answers the question my family is always asking as I'm travling:
+Simple Jekyll blog site that answers the question my family is always asking as I'm traveling:

 wheresblake.com